Merging observations

 # add the collection to the previous one

-INFO:hydropandas.obs_collection:adding obs5 to collection
+INFO:hydropandas.obs_collection.add_observation:adding obs5 to collection

-INFO:hydropandas.obs_collection:adding obs6 to collection
+INFO:hydropandas.obs_collection.add_observation:adding obs6 to collection

 [23]:

-x y filename source unit obs
+x y location filename source unit obs

 name